Purana Qila – Oldest fort in Delhi.

-The Purana Qila (Purana-Qal’a) occupies the ancient mound which conceals the ruins of the city of Indraprastha of Mahabharata story.
-Sher shah sur (1538-45) demolished the city of Dinpanah built by Humayun and on the same site raised this citadel.
+The Purana Qila (Purana-Qal’a) occupies the ancient mound which conceals the ruins of the city of Indraprastha of the Mahabharata story.
+Sher Shah Sur (1538-45) demolished the city of Dinpanah built by Humayun and on the same site raised this citadel.

 It is irregularly oblong on plan, with bastions on the corners and in the western wall.
 Its ramparts cover a perimeter of nearly 2km.

 It has three main fates on the north, south and west, the last one functioning as the entrance now.
-The gates are doubled-storeyed, built with red sandstone and surmounted by Chhatirs.
+The gates are double-storeyed, built with red sandstone and surmounted by Chhatirs.

 On the inside, against the enclosure wall run cells in two-bay depth.
 Among the three gates, the northern one is called the Talaqi-Darwaza (forbidden gate).

 Why and when the entrance through it was forbidden is not known.
-Above the oriel windows on its front area are craved marble leogryphs engaged in combat with a man.
+Above the oriel windows on its front area are craved marble oleographs engaged in combat with a man.

-Among the scribblings in ink that existed in a recess of the gate, there was a mention of Humayun, and it is possible , therefore, that if the gate was not constructed by Humayun, it was at least repaired by him.
+Among the scribblings in ink that existed in a recess of the gate, there was a mention of Humayun.
+It is possible, therefore, that if the gate was not constructed by Humayun, it was at least repaired by him.

 In the southern gate, which is called the Humanyun-Darwaza, there existed a similar inscription in ink mentioning Sher Shah and the date (1543-44).

-Purana-Qila originally lay on the bank of the Yamuna.
-The general depression on the northern and western sides of the fortress suggests that a wide moat connected with the river existed on these sides, which were approached through a causeway connecting the fortress with the main land.
+Purana Qila originally lay on the bank of the Yamuna.
+The general depression on the northern and western sides of the fortress suggests that a wide moat connected with the river existed on these sides, which was approached through a causeway connecting the fortress with the mainland.

 EXCAVATED SITE

-Since this characteristics ware has been noticed earlier at several sites associated with the story of the Mahabharata and had been dated to around 1000 B.C.., its occurence here seemed to support the tradition of Purana-Qila being the site of Indraprastha, the capital of the Pandavas, heroes of the Mahabharata.
+Since this characteristics have been noticed earlier at several sites associated with the story of the Mahabharata and had been dated to around 1000 B.C., its occurrence here seemed to support the tradition of Purana Qila being the site of Indraprastha, the capital of the Pandavas, heroes of the Mahabharata.

-Pieces of the Painted Grey Ware occur, however, sporadicallu, but among later deposits.
-Evidence of the Mauryan period (c.300B.C.) is provided by the existence of the Northern Black Polished Ware, a fine hard earthen pottery with a glossy surface, punch-marked coins, humans and animal terracota figurines and inscribed terracota seals.
+Pieces of the Painted greyware occur, however, sporadically, but among later deposits.
+Evidence of the Mauryan period (c.300B.C.) is provided by the existence of the Northern Black Polished Ware.
+It is a fine hard earthen pottery with a glossy surface, punch-marked coins, humans and animal terracotta figurines and inscribed terracotta seals.

 Tamped earth or mud bricks made up the floors.
-The characteristic art of this period, reflecting the religious beliefs of people, is represented by small terracota plaques modelling semi-divine being.
-Uninscribed cast coins of the Mathura kings and terracota sealings also occur in the levels.
+The characteristic art of this period is represented by small terracotta plaques modelling semi-divine beings.
+These certainly reflect the religious beliefs of people.
+Uninscribed cast coins of the Mathura kings and terracotta sealings also occur in the levels.

 During the succeeding Sultanate rule (1206-1526), rubble and brickbats were used for ordinary houses.
-But it witnessed the introduction of glazed ware , both of Central Asian affinities and local manufacture.
+However, it witnessed the introduction of glazed ware, both of Central Asian affinities and local manufacture.
 Coins of Balban(1266-1286) and Muhammad bin Tughlaq(1325-51) have turned up in these levels.

 Share this Post on :